SlangLab-NU/torgo_inference_on_cluster/README.md

 ### No Repeated Data between the Train/Validation Sets and the Test Set

 ---- The following table is superseded by the table above ----

+This table uses an old algorithm that eliminates prompt overlaps.

 | Speaker       | Epochs | Train  | Validation | Test   |
 | ------------- | ------ | ------ | ---------- | ------ |
 | F01 (severe)  | 20     | 0.0143 | 0.2408     | 0.7871 |